 Still he and Lindsey would nevertheless become very good friends and develop something of a father/daughter relationship with each other.
 Lindsey had been warned to not go near his bookshop when she first arrived, but that had only made her more curious.

-Lindsey was like everyone else at first scared about some of the stories she had heard about Simon.
-Of course many of the wild stories about were exaggerated or complete lies, such as the time he supposedly shot through a rival Bookshops window after he had been told its owners were slagging him off in The Glaisnock Cafe.
+Lindsey like everyone else, was at first scared about some of the stories she had heard about Simon.
+Of course many of the wild stories were exaggerated or complete lies, such as the time he supposedly shot through a rival Bookshops window after he had been told its owners were slagging him off in The Glaisnock Cafe.

 Lindsey visited the shop on only her third day in the town.
 She was Simon’s first and only customer that day.
 Contrary to his reputation, Lindsey did not find Simon to be an aggressive or unpleasant person at all.
 He was quiet and somewhat short with her, and clearly just wanted to be left alone, but she didn’t see him as nasty or mean spirited.